joshmarshall/mogo/README.md

         pass

 However, a Field class has been added for self-documenting purposes (and features may be added later if necessary).
+You should pass in a type as the first argument to a Field -- not for type checking on saving or loading, but just for reference sake (and other libraries).
+All standard types should work, as well as pymongo.objectid.ObjectId and pymongo.dbref.DBRef.
+Eventually, we'll add support for default values and strict type checking if it's configured for it (and desired).

-In addition, a ReferenceField class allows (simple) model references to be used.
+The  ReferenceField class allows (simple) model references to be used.
 The "search" class method lets you pass in model instances and compare.

 So most real world models will look more this:

     class Company(Model):
-        name = Field()
+        name = Field(str)
+        age = Field(int)

         @property
         def people(self):
             return Person.search(company=self)

     class Person(Model):
-        name = Field()
+        name = Field(str)
-        email = Field()
+        email = Field(str)
         company = ReferenceField(Company)

 ...and simple usage would look like this: